 Does Ameren Have A Relatively High Or Low P/E For Its Industry?

 The P/E ratio essentially measures market expectations of a company.
 The image below shows that Ameren has a higher P/E than the average (19.0) P/E for companies in the integrated utilities industry.

 That means that the market expects Ameren will outperform other companies in its industry.
 Shareholders are clearly optimistic, but the future is always uncertain.
 So investors should always consider the P/E ratio alongside other factors, such as whether company directors have been buying shares.

 How Growth Rates Impact P/E Ratios

 Generally speaking the rate of earnings growth has a profound impact on a company's P/E multiple.
 If earnings are growing quickly, then the 'E' in the equation will increase faster than it would otherwise.
 That means unless the share price increases, the P/E will reduce in a few years.
-Then, a lower P/E should indicate the stock is cheap relative to others -- and that may attract buyers.
+A lower P/E should indicate the stock is cheap relative to others -- and that may attract buyers.

 A Limitation: P/E Ratios Ignore Debt and Cash In The Bank

 The 'Price' in P/E reflects the market capitalization of the company.
 In other words, it does not consider any debt or cash that the company may have on the balance sheet.
 Hypothetically, a company could reduce its future P/E ratio by spending its cash (or taking on debt) to achieve higher earnings.